gustafla/substitution/README.md

 To build a (best performance) release binary, run `cargo build --release`.
 The output goes to `target/release/substitution`.

-To build and run (both at once), run `cargo run`.
-Command line arguments to the application can be supplied after `--`, for example `cargo run -- encrypt Hello`.
+To run the program, run `cargo run`.
+Command line arguments to the application can be supplied after `--`, for example `cargo run -- encrypt`.

 ## Source code documentation